 That’s what you’ll get with coffee from Three Avocados.
 They’re a nonprofit that uses the money they make from the sale of their coffee (and gifts; read on about that) and use it to help provide safe drinking water to people in Africa.

-That sounded interesting, so I thought I’d take a closer look and see what Three Avocados and their coffee business is all about.
+That sounded interesting, so I thought I’d take a closer look and see what this coffee business is all about.

 Read on for the full Three Avocados review.